 Our lay leaders are our Vestry and Wardens, who are elected by the congregation.
 Our clergy are a team made up of our Senior Priest, elected by the Vestry with the consent of the Bishop, who is salaried and works 20 hours a week; our Latino Missioner; and other priests, who make their livings in other ways.
-Primary leadership of the congregation is shared by the Senior Priest and the Senior Warden, under the continuing oversight of the Bishop.
+Primary leadership of the congregation is shared by the Senior Priest, the Senior Warden, and the Parish Administrator, under the continuing oversight of the Bishop.
 This is a different model from most Episcopal churches, where a priest with the title of Rector holds almost all authority.
 Our Senior Priest is the Rev. Frank Dunn.
 Our Latino Missioner is the Rev. Sarabeth Goodwin.

 The Wardens and Vestry have ultimate authority and responsibility for the governance of the church, including the responsibility for parish property and financial affairs.
 In collaboration with the Senior Priest, the Wardens and Vestry are responsible for developing and executing policies that promote the church's mission through worship, education, social action and service.

 The Vestry meets monthly, normally on the 4th Sunday following the 10:30am service.

 The vestry is:

 Senior Warden: Liane Rozzell